Entertainments brought to you by

 BUY NOW!
 Digital-Exclusive SPARKS NEVADA #0 and BEYOND BELIEF #0!

-Can’t wait until February for new Thrilling Adventure comics?
-Then get these EXCLUSIVE digital downloads, featuring prequel tales of SPARKS NEVADA: MARSHAL ON MARS and BEYOND BELIEF, leading directly into the upcoming Thrilling Adventure Hour ongoing series from Image Comics!
+Get these EXCLUSIVE digital downloads, featuring prequel tales of SPARKS NEVADA: MARSHAL ON MARS and BEYOND BELIEF, leading directly into the Thrilling Adventure Hour ongoing series from Image Comics!

 You can download the Podcast through Nerdist or wherever fine pods are cast.